4 Common Nursing Ethics Dilemmas

 The nurse has an obligation to the patient and the ethical principles of nonmaleficence and fidelity—the obligation to prevent harm and the obligation to be faithful to your colleagues, Altman said, adding, “The nurse’s own value of truth-telling must also be considered.”

-According to Felicia “Liz” Stokes, JD, RN, senior policy advisor at the ANA’s Center for Ethics and Human Rights, ANA considers the top three nursing ethics issues as:
+According to Liz Stokes, JD, MA, RN, senior policy advisor at the ANA’s Center for Ethics and Human Rights, other ethical issues in nursing include:

 - Creating and maintaining an ethical work environment.
 Provision 6 of the nursing Code of Ethics states that the nurse holds a responsibility individually and collectively to maintain and improve ethical work environments, which are “conducive to safe, quality healthcare.”

 - Supporting social justice, such as opposing capital punishment, within provision 9 of the Code of Ethics.
 It encourages nurses to take action to influence legislatures, government agencies and other entities to address social determinants of health, and unjust systems and structures.